ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s cancer diagnosis. Use the menu to see other pages.

 For more information about cancer survivorship, explore these related items.
 Please note that these links will take you to other sections of Cancer.Net:

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that helps people transition into life after treatment.
+- ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is also available as a PDF, so it is easy to print.

 The next section offers Questions to Ask the Health Care Team to help start conversations with your child’s cancer care team.
 Use the menu to choose a different section to read in this guide.